unicode-org/message-format-wg/spec/registry.md

 (or an alement with no `locales`) is used:

-- `<match locales="en" values="one two few other" .../>` can be used in locales like `en` and `en-GB` to valide the `when other` variant by verifying that the `other` key is present in the list of enumarated values: `one other`.
+- `<match locales="en" values="one two few other" .../>` can be used in locales like `en` and `en-GB` to validate the `when other` variant by verifying that the `other` key is present in the list of enumarated values: `one other`.
 - `<match ... validationRule="anyNumber"/>` can be used to valide the `when 1` variant
   by testing the `1` key against the `anyNumber` regular expression defined in the registry file.